 Ensure seniors enjoy some level of independence

 The fact they are seniors does not imply you take away their ability to make choices.
-On the contrary, giving seniors some level of independence can improve their physical well-being, emotions and prevent them from slipping into depression.
+On the contrary, giving seniors some level of independence can improve their physical well-being, and emotions and prevent them from slipping into depression.
 To promote senior independence, family caregivers must give them the space they need and ensure they allow seniors to make certain decisions without interference, except when the decision is not right.
 For instance, if there is a medical report that some foods or drinks should be prohibited due to health concerns, you can caution them on the implication of their decisions.

 Furthermore, allowing seniors to make decisions will improve their self-confidence, boost their emotions, and enhance their physical well-being.